ruffner/smart-bike-light/README.md

 # smart-bike-light
 Motion sensing bike light that automatically turns itself off.

-Effectively featuring a SparkFun femtobuck constant current driver.
+Featuring an integrated SparkFun femtobuck constant current driver, seen in the upper left of the schematic, below.

 A work in progress, waiting on the new analog accel board to be printed: